yiochen/myHugoBlog/content/post/angular-d3-barchart.md

 ![chart2](http://res.cloudinary.com/yiou-me/image/upload/post-angular-barchart/barchart2.png)

 ## Make it responsive
 Next step, we will make the chart auto-resizable when the container size change.
-Even though SVG stands for Scalable Vector Graphics, it doesn't mean it can auto scale (we can use [viewbox](https://css-tricks.com/scale-svg/#article-header-id-4), but that will scale the text too).
+Even though SVG stands for Scalable Vector Graphics, doesn't mean it can auto scale (we can use [viewbox](https://css-tricks.com/scale-svg/#article-header-id-4), but that will scale the text too).
 My approach here is to watch for container size using [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) and change the height and width inputs on the `BarChartComponent`.
 Let's make it into a directive, so that we can reuse it for other charts too.

 Create an auto-resize directive
 ```bash